Three Reasons Why Filipino Martial Arts Suck

 Looking at the machete video, many FMA practitioners would instinctively identify the attack as a #12 angle attack and react accordingly.
 There is tremendous value in training against angles of attack.

 Does this guarantee success?
 Of course, there is no guarantee regarding martial arts and self-defence.
-However, training in FMAs gives the student a better chance, provided he/she has a good instructor and has trained diligently.
+However, training in FMAs gives the student a better chance, provided they have a good instructor and has trained diligently.

 As one can see, Filipino Martial Arts are much more than just twirling.